Posts : 741 Points : 1526 Reputation : 34 Join date : 2011-10-29 Age : 49 Location : Portugal

 KEY MAPPING BASICS

 There are a couple of things that you should do as soon as possible.
 One is to bind some radio messages, and we’ll talk about this in another post.
 The other is to map your keys effectively.
 I found the basic configuration a bit frustrating and very uncomfortable, also it doesn’t look like any other configuration from the modern FPS.
 Luckyly you can change it.
 The following is my key map.
 I found it to be very good.
 It can be a good starting point to you to improve it further and further.
+(I have also big hands so you might wanna do some changes if you have small hands.)

 Click to enlarge